radRoy/cloud/README.md

         => promising: "sample size must be bigger than patch shape" reformatting hdf5 from zyxc to czyx: this sounds promising: https://github.com/Jack-Etheredge/Brain-Tumor-Segmentation-3D-UNet-CNN/blob/master/BraTS_3DUNetCNN.py

-### Wrangling with the Input Data Format (formatting HDF5 data sets) for data with multiple channels (3 autofluorescence laser lines)
+### Wrangling with the Input Data Format (formatting HDF5 data sets) for data with multiple channels (3 autofluorescence laser lines), and the input parameters

 This was most relevant in the weeks around 19.06.2023 and 07.07.2023 (at least).

-**something specific (idk, TBD fill in, if relevant. otherwise ignore)**
+It was solved on 10.07.2023:
+- Fuse the single channel images into some RGB like form - RGB24 is sure to work (from experience during this time)
+- Verify that the tif images are formatted in [C, z, y, x] and not [z, y, x, C] as would be the default in Fiji, for example
+-
+Use my scripts to convert the autofluorescence images

+Now, a list of combinations of invalid input data formats and/or parameters with their according error messages:

+- Error message when, presumably (currently uncertain what the input data & parameters where),
 ```bash
 train3dunet --config ~/data/cloud/pytorch-3dunet/resources/DW-3DUnet_lightsheet_boundary/train_config.yml
     ...